 Charles Henderson High School will recognize the top 10% of the graduating class as honor seniors.
 Weighted numerical GPAs, rounded to five places after the decimal, will be used in the determination of the top 10% of the graduating class.
-Determining calculations will be made at progress reporting time for the fourth nine week grading period of the students' senior year.
+Determining calculations will be made at the end of the third nine week grading period of the students' senior year.